Edmonton Convention Centre: History

 Plans for a city owned trade and convention centre, originally combined with sports (arena, stadium) facilities, had been considered for a number of years.
 A plebiscite asking if the city should spend $14 million ($ million today) on land and construction of a downtown sports and convention complex was rejected by voters in 1963.
 Edmonton citizens voted in favour of a $23 million proposal ($ million today) in the 1968 Convention and Sports Complex plebiscite, but voted against the revised $34 million ($ million today) funding request in the 1970 Omniplex project plebiscite.
 The area on Grierson Hill where the centre now resides had a coal mine operation from 1892 to 1893, one of a number along the banks of the North Saskatchewan River near the turn of the century.

 While voters had rejected the funding for the project, a municipal bylaw allowing the city to build was still on the books.
 The scope of the project was reduced when the Northlands Coliseum ice hockey arena opened in 1974, followed by the Commonwealth Stadium football facility in 1978.
 Edmonton City Council received support from the electorate to move forward with a more focused trade and convention centre in a special plebiscite in 1979.
 James Wensley was awarded the Alberta Association of Architects Citation in 1983 for his work on the facility.

-In 1998, the facility was renamed the Shaw Conference Centre under a 20-year naming rights deal with Shaw Communications.
+In 1997, the facility was renamed the Shaw Conference Centre under a 20-year naming rights deal with Shaw Communications.
 The facility was renamed Edmonton Convention Centre in 2019 following the expiration of Shaw's naming rights.

+In 1998, the facility added the Riverview Room.
+In 2006, the facility expanded with a new exhibit hall, Hall D.

 On August 29, 2017, Edmonton's city council approved a plan for the Edmonton Economic Development Corporation (EEDC, now Explore Edmonton) to take ownership of the Edmonton Expo Centre from Northlands, effective January 1, 2018, as a condition of relieving debt owed to the city over its renovations.

 In June 2019, it was announced that the ECC's glass atrium would be fitted with transparent solar panels as part of a $10.8 million project.
 The renovation was stated to be the largest building-integrated array of solar panels in the country, and it was estimated that the panels would produce 227,000 kilowatt hours of solar energy per-year.
 Installation was formally completed in June 2020; as an artistic component, the south roof was inscribed with the text of the poem "Gift of a river" by E. D. Blodgett, rendered in morse code.